 - A rash – this will appear a few days later, usually starting on the head before spreading elsewhere.
 Please be aware that you are infected up to four days before the rash appears.

 If you have these symptoms, please contact your GP or NHS 111.
-Further information is available on the NHS Choices website.
+Further information is available on the NHS website.